 Yes, you read right: black beaches!
 The sand is indeed black here.
 They do not sound very pretty at first but once you fall in love with them, they become the most beautiful and mystical beaches!

 The black volcanic sand may look unusual but it’s pretty nice actually.
 Because of the dark sand, the beach gets warm and stays warm for much longer than the normal white ones.
-The black sand combined with some palm trees and the refreshing sea are the perfect combination for a sunny day at the beach!
+The black sand combined with some palm trees and the refreshing sea is the perfect combination for a sunny day at the beach!

 Some examples of the most popular and beautiful black beaches: